erjank/teaching/live.md

     was fun' after something worked well is a good start.
 Ask your co-instructors and helpers for feedback when you are unsure of the effect your behaviour has on the workshop.

-> **FIXME**
->
-> Another tip that might be useful to put somewhere: if you have
-> participants on multiple OSes, it might be worth pointing out any
-> features which are OS-specific to avoid confusing learners on other
-> OSes.
-For example, Michael records Greenfoot videos on Mac, and
-> I've seen one commenter say they don't have the red/yellow/green
-> icons at the top of the window and ask if this is an issue.
-That's
-> more cosmetic, but I imagine there's all sorts of gotchas elsewhere
-> (e.g. Mac's shell commands are the BSD versions which have less
-> command line arguments than the GNU versions you'd find on Linux).

 ## Challenges